 High dimensional data sets.
 The complexity of the GEMS data sets makes them difficult for new investigators to learn how to use the data.

-To nsure comparability across sites, there was training that took place at all the sites and provided ELISA kits from a single supplier.
+To ensure comparability across sites, there was training that took place at all the sites and provided ELISA kits from a single supplier.
 Most of the testing was just done at the sites and was done in standardized way.

 There are certain derived variables in addition to underlying data.
 Having these variables available upfront will be helpful for new investigators to use.
 At EuPathDB, they make derived variables available: these can serve as useful tool for QA.